Gleejr/osticket-prereqs/README.md

 <p>
-10. Right click on the windows icon, select run, and type in control.
+10. Right-click on the Windows icon, select 'Run,' and type in 'control.'
 </p>

 <p>